cloudposse/terraform-null-label/README.md

 A label follows the following convention: `{namespace}-{stage}-{name}-{attributes}`.
 The delimiter (e.g. `-`) is interchangable.

+It's recommended to use one `tf_label` module for every unique resource of a given resource type.
+For example, if you have 10 instances, there should be 10 different labels.
+However, if you have multiple different kinds of resources (e.g. instances, security groups, file systems, and elastic ips), then they can all share the same label assuming they are logically related.

-All [Cloud Posse modules](https://github.com/cloudposse?utf8=%E2%9C%93&q=tf_&type=&language=) use this module to ensure resources can be instantiated multiple times within an account without conflict.
+All [Cloud Posse modules](https://github.com/cloudposse?utf8=%E2%9C%93&q=tf_&type=&language=) use this module to ensure resources can be instantiated multiple times within an account and without conflict.

 ## Usage